Discover the Wild Side of Puerto Rico

 Puerto Rican Parrot

 There are a number of endemic birds, and loads of migratory birds.
 Bird watching in Puerto Rico is very easy.
 The most "famous" bird in Puerto Rico is the Puerto Rican parrot.
 It is a medium-sized green parrot, and it is severely endangered, so you will probably not see it.
-We do have many Quarker parrots around, so many people confuse the two.
+We do have many Quaker parrots around, so many people confuse the two.
 Hummingbirds also are plentiful on the island, so just keep an eye on the brightly-colored flowers and you will see them.

 Insects